Bad English: First album

 The band's first album, Bad English, was a big seller.
 It contained three top-40 hit singles: the number one hit "When I See You Smile", the top 10 hit "Price of Love", and "Possession".

-The album's first single, however, was "Forget Me Not."
-It stalled outside the Top 40 at #45, but the single peaked at #2 on the Mainstream Rock chart.
-The second single, "When I See You Smile", was their biggest hit, peaking at #1 on the Hot 100.
-The song is also notable for being the only song entirely written by an outside writer without help from at least one member in the band, besides "Don't Walk Away".
+The album's first single, however, was "Forget Me Not".
+It stalled outside the top 40 at number 45, but the single peaked at number 2 on the Mainstream Rock chart.
+The second single, "When I See You Smile", was their biggest hit, peaking at number 1 on the Hot 100.
+The song is also notable for being one of only two songs (the other being "Don't Walk Away") to be entirely written by an outside writer without help from at least one member of the band.
 "Best of What I Got" was released as a promotional single to Rock Radio, where the tune cracked the top 10.

-From March to June 1990, the band toured across the US with glam metal band Whitesnake in support of the album.
+From March to June 1990, the band toured across the US with Whitesnake in support of the album.

 Second album

 The band's second album, Backlash, came and went without any fanfare.
-The only single, "Straight to Your Heart," missed the Top 40, peaking at No. 42.
+The only single, "Straight to Your Heart", missed the top 40, peaking at number 42.
 Ricky Phillips writes on his website that the group had parted company before the second album had been mixed.
-Both Phillips and guitarist Neal Schon expressed frustration with the "pop" side of the band's songs and wanted a harder edge.
+Both Phillips and guitarist Neal Schon expressed frustration with the "pop" side of the band's music and wanted a harder edge.
 In the end, it proved to be the band's undoing as everyone left to pursue other projects.

-Breakup & Aftermath
+Breakup

 In later interviews, Waite revealed that although he loved playing to stadium-sized audiences, he was uncomfortable with the corporate rock image that he felt the band had presented.
 He returned to working as a solo artist.
-Schon and Castronovo joined the fledgling rock band Hardline in 1991; however, both would leave the group not long after the release of its debut album, with Schon pursuing other projects and Castronovo joining Ozzy Osbourne's band.In the mid-1990s, Schon rejoined Cain, who had released two solo albums in the interim, in a reformed Journey.
+Schon and Castronovo joined the fledgling rock band Hardline in 1991; however, both would leave the group not long after the release of its debut album, with Schon pursuing other projects and Castronovo joining Ozzy Osbourne's band.
+In the mid-1990s, Schon rejoined Cain, who had released two solo albums in the interim, in a reformed Journey.
 Castronovo also joined Journey in 1998, eventually leaving in 2015.
 He later became a member of the Dead Daisies and Revolution Saints before returning to Journey in 2021.
-Meanwhile, Phillips returned to session work, recording with artists such as Coverdale/Page, Bobby Kimball, and Eddie Money, before joining Styx in the early 2000s.
+Meanwhile, Phillips returned to session work, recording with artists such as Coverdale/Page, Bobby Kimball and Eddie Money before joining Styx in the early 2000s.

 In popular culture

-"Best of What I Got" from the band's first album, is featured during the credits to the 1989 movie Tango & Cash, starring Sylvester Stallone and Kurt Russell.
+"Best of What I Got", from the band's first album, is featured during the credits to the 1989 movie Tango & Cash starring Sylvester Stallone and Kurt Russell.